JimDesu/basis-lang/spec.md

 The default is the **frame-bound region**: variable-size storage is drawn from a region tied to the current frame and freed at frame retirement, with nothing to track.
 Storage for a value local to a `.scope` block (&sect;3.17) may be reclaimed earlier, at that scope's end &mdash; a `.scope` carves a nested sub-region of the frame's region.
 It requires no syntax &mdash; `# []Int32 x <- $[1, 2, 3]` constructs a runtime-length buffer whose three-element data area lives in the current frame's region and is reclaimed when its scope ends, exactly as a slot is.
 This is the common case.

-Non-default storage &mdash; heap allocation for data that outlives the frame, an arena scoped to a logical phase, a pool with a recycling discipline &mdash; is drawn from an **allocator**: a first-class value whose acquire/release pair is declared as a `.resource` or `.promise` (&sect;10).
+Non-default storage &mdash; heap allocation for data that outlives the frame, an arena scoped to a logical phase, a pool with a recycling discipline &mdash; is drawn from an **allocator**: a first-class value whose acquire/release pair is declared as a `.promise` (&sect;10).
 Acquisition is an ordinary source-method call on the allocator, and the value it yields carries an obligation that the allocator's sink discharges.
 There is no allocation-site qualifier and no ambient allocation context: bringing an allocator into scope does nothing on its own, and storage is drawn only where the source method is called, visibly, at that call.

     #storage <- arena :: allocate: size      ; obligated storage from an allocator's source (&sect;10)

-Whether such storage may outlive the acquiring frame is set by which form the allocator's source is declared under: a `.resource` source confines the storage to the acquiring frame, a `.promise` source permits it to escape, its release deferred to the eventual owner's lifetime end (&sect;10.10&ndash;&sect;10.13).
+Such storage may outlive the acquiring frame by ownership transfer (&sect;10.10&ndash;&sect;10.13), its release deferred to the eventual owner's lifetime end; storage whose obligation is not transferred is released at the acquiring frame's end.
 The obligation guarantees the release fires.
 Where the value may be *named* is a separate question the language answers only partly: an object's lifetime ceiling (&sect;5.11) bounds object and `^Object` reachability, and the parameter-mode rules (&sect;6) bound where a borrowed value travels, but a default-region or `.scope`-local runtime-length buffer (`[]` / `[]T`) &mdash; which carries no obligation and is neither object nor pointer &mdash; is governed instead by the region-escape ceiling rule (&sect;7.21), which rejects sharing it by `<-`/`<<-` into a position outliving its region and names `<<` (copy) as the remedy.
 Beyond what those rules reach &mdash; a value aliased through a raw `^T`, or placed into region storage of unproven extent &mdash; the language provides no static guarantee; such an escape may dangle, and avoiding it is the programmer's responsibility, exactly as for the pointer-aliasing gap of &sect;10.14.

 The exact `Allocator` concept shape &mdash; its source and sink signatures and the semantics of cross-allocator transfer &mdash; is part of the standard library and is not pinned down in this specification; the language commits only to the obligation discipline that pairs each acquisition with its release (&sect;10).